agoda-com/standards-c-sharp/docs/web-solution.md

 - Repo implementations.
 - Can be combined with the Service project for convenience, or broken into a separate project to enforce correct chain of dependencies.
-- May not be needed at all if you are only consuming backend services through client libraries.
+- May not be needed at all if you are only consuming backend services through client libraries (eg. PAPI Client).